nf-core/rangeland/docs/usage.md

 --indexes '[index-string]'
 ```

+Note that if `--indexes` contains `SMA`, spectral mixture analysis is performed.
+In that case an [endmember file](#endmember) has to be provided.

-In so cases, it may be desirable to analyze the the individual images in a time series.
+In some cases, it may be desirable to analyze the the individual images in a time series.
 To enable such analysis, the parameter `--return_tss` can be used.
 If set to `true`, the pipeline will return time series stacks for each tile and band combination.
 The option is disabled by default to reduce the output size.